marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/nested-functions.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: nested functions, downward funargs, thunks

 .. _nested-functions:

-.. index:: nested functions

-.. index:: downward funargs

-.. index:: thunks

 Nested Functions
 ****************